Freedesktop.org

-freedesktop.org (fd.o) is a project to work on interoperability and shared base technology for free-software desktop environments for the X Window System (X11) and Wayland on Linux and other Unix-like operating systems.
-It was founded by Havoc Pennington, a GNOME developer working for Red Hat in March 2000.
-Some of the project's servers are hosted by Portland State University, sponsored by Hewlett-Packard, Intel, and Google.
+freedesktop.org (fd.o), formerly X Desktop Group (XDG), is a project to work on interoperability and shared base technology for free-software desktop environments for the X Window System (X11) and Wayland on Linux and other Unix-like operating systems.
+Although freedesktop.org produces specifications for interoperability, it is not a formal standards body.

-Widely used open-source X-based desktop projects, such as GNOME, KDE's Plasma Desktop, and Xfce, are collaborating with the freedesktop.org project.
-In 2006, the project released Portland 1.0 (xdg-utils), a set of common interfaces for desktop environments.
-However, freedesktop.org is a "collaboration zone" for standards and specifications where users can freely discuss ideas, and not a formal standards organization.
+The project was founded by Havoc Pennington, a GNOME developer working for Red Hat in March 2000.
+Widely used open-source Desktop projects, such as GNOME, KDE's Plasma Desktop, and Xfce, are collaborating with the freedesktop.org project.
+In 2006, the project released Portland 1.0 (xdg-utils), a set of common interfaces for desktop environments. freedesktop.org joined the X.Org Foundation in 2019.
+Some of the project's servers are hosted by Portland State University.